Cohomological and geometric invariants of simple complexes of groups: Introduction

 For a finitely generated Coxeter system $(W, S)$, the Davis complex $\Sigma_W$ is a $\mathrm{CAT}(0)$ polyhedral complex on which the Coxeter group $W$ acts properly, cocompactly and by reflections.
 The complex $\Sigma_W$ is very useful in understanding properties of $W$ or more generally of buildings of type $(W, S)$ where it appears as an apartment.
 However, the Davis complex $\Sigma_W$ does not in general produce the realisation of these buildings of the lowest possible dimension.
 There is an associated contractible polyhedral complex $B(W,S)$ of dimension equal to the virtual cohomological dimension $\vcd W$ of the Coxeter group $W$ (except possibly when $\vcd W=2$) introduced by Bestvina in \cite{Best}.
 The group $W$ acts by reflections properly and cocompactly on $B(W,S)$.
 Bestvina complex $B(W,S)$ is equivariantly homotopy equivalent to the Davis complex $\Sigma_W$ \cite{PePry}.
 Therefore by replacing the apartments with $B(W,S)$ one obtains a realisation of the building of type $(W, S)$ of the lowest possible dimension.
 In \cite{PePry}, we derived analogous results in the more general setting of strictly developable thin simple complexes of finite groups.
 In doing so we relied on compactly supported cohomology as a convenient tool for computations.
 This is certainly the norm, as compactly supported cohomology can be very useful in computations of the cohomology of a $G$-CW-complex with group ring coefficients \cite{brownwall}, \cite{Best}, \cite{HarMei}, \cite{Davbook}, \cite{DMP}.
 A major drawback of this approach however is that it restricts one to only complexes that are locally finite.

-To resolve this difficulty, in this paper we introduce a new approach that bypasses compactly supported cohomology and thus allows us to study simple complexes of groups whose local groups need not be finite.
-Given a simple complex of groups $G(\mQ)$, our method directly links Bredon cohomology of the Bestvina complex associated to $G(\mathcal Q)$ with certain coefficients, and the relative integral cohomology of the panel complexes over the poset $\mQ$.
+To resolve this difficulty, in this paper we introduce a new approach that bypasses compactly supported cohomology and thus allows us to study non-proper actions admitting a strict fundamental domain, or equivalently, simple complexes of groups whose local groups need not be finite.
+Given a simple complex of groups $G(\mQ)$, we first extend the definition of the Bestvina complex to $G(\mQ)$.
+Our methods then directly link Bredon cohomology of the Bestvina complex associated to $G(\mathcal Q)$ with certain coefficients, and the relative integral cohomology of the panel complexes over the poset $\mQ$.
 This enables us to compute the cohomology of the fundamental group of $G(\mathcal Q)$, determine its cohomological dimension, and identify it with the dimension of the generalisation of Bestvina complex in this context.

-Our approach also leads to cohomological computations of more naturally occurring simple complexes of groups without the \emph{thinness} assumption.
-This assumption states that the cellular structure of a complex is in a sense minimal with respect to the group action, and it is fairly restrictive.
-In particular, we investigate group actions on $\mathrm{CAT}(0)$ polyhedral complexes that admit a strict fundamental domain and use them to construct a new family of counterexamples to the strong form of Brown's conjecture on the equality of virtual cohomological dimension and Bredon cohomological dimension for proper actions.
+Our approach also leads to cohomological computations on more naturally occurring simple complexes of groups without the \emph{thinness} assumption.
+This is a standing assumption in both \cite{DMP} and \cite{PePry}.
+It states that the cellular structure of a complex is in a sense minimal with respect to the group action, and it is fairly restrictive.
+In particular, removing this assumption, allows us to investigate group actions on $\mathrm{CAT}(0)$ polyhedral complexes that admit a strict fundamental domain.

-The importance of Bredon cohomology in constructing contractible $G$-complexes of minimal dimension can be highlighted by the observation that whenever a group $G$ acts by isometries on a $\mathrm{CAT}(0)$ polyhedral complex $X$ such as the Davis complex, then $X$ becomes a model for the classifying space of $G$ for the family of stabilisers $\mF$.
-So the dimension of any complex $G$-homotopy equivalent to $X$ such as the Bestvina complex will be bounded below by the Bredon cohomological dimension $\fcd G$.
+Besides aforementioned applications, another important motivation to study the generalised Bestvina complex comes from the Baum-Connes and the Farrell-Jones Conjectures (see e.g.,\ \cite{BCH}, \cite{Lucksurvey}), where it is always desirable to have models for the classifying space of $G$ for the family of stabilisers $\mF$ of minimal dimension and cell structure (see e.g.,\ \cite{MFR} for a direct application of Bestvina complex).